marykdb/maryk/core/documentation/datamodel.md

 the root element.
 This model has additional methods for creating a unique key that is based on the data within the object.
 For more information about keys, refer to the [key page](key.md).

-Above example uses a RootDataModel.
+The first example above uses a RootDataModel.

 ## ValueDataModel
 ValueDataModels are designed to store objects in a more compact and efficient manner